okta/workflows-templates/workflows/send_email_with_attachment/readme.md

 This template sends all users in the Okta group `Contractors` an email with the latest copy of workplace health & safety guidelines (a PDF document).
 This template contains two flows:

-- "Find users and load file": This Flow finds and loads a file from Google Drive, then finds all users in the Okta group `Contractors` and calls the Child flow for each user.
+- "Find users and load file": This Flow finds and loads a file from Google Drive, then finds all users in the Okta group `Contractors` and calls the Helper flow for each user.
-- "Send email with attachment": This is a Child Flow that sends a personalized email to each user with the file retrieved in the parent flow.
+- "Send email with attachment": This is a Helper Flow that sends a personalized email to each user with the file retrieved in the parent flow.

 ### Find users and load file: